eimajtrebor/hugo-blog-starter/README.md

 % hugo new posts/my-first-post.md
 ```

-- Run the npm script to start the blog.
+- Run the npm script to start the website.

 ```
 % npm run hugo-server